bitovi/academy/src/react/7-intro-to-hooks.md

 - **useCallback:** Returns a memoized callback function.
 Special case of useMemo.
 - **useReducer:** An alternative to useState.
 Returns the current state paired with a dispatch method.

-Hooks allow you to co-locate all logic relating to a specific feature.
+Hooks allow you to colocate all logic relating to a specific feature.
 No more splitting it between multiple lifecycle methods or duplicating logic.

 You also get the benefits of higher order components but with simple functions and without clogging up your component tree.